 I never liked group activities at school or presentations in front of the class.
 I still get nervous when I'm called upon at meetings.
 I'm not usually the first one to speak up.
 I tend to worry easily and feel the worry throughout my entire body.
 I remember thinking that stress and anxiety were just a part of my life and that I needed to accept them.
 I thought maybe my genetic makeup was stacked against me and there was no changing what the genes had dictated.

-At some point, I can't really remember when, I decided if I couldn't beat stress maybe I could join it.
-I decided to learn all I could about stress so I could manage it instead of it managing me!
+At some point, I can not really remember when, I decided if I could not beat stress maybe I could join it.
+I decided to learn all I could about stress so I could manage it instead of managing it!
 Maybe some people are wired to be more sensitive.
 Maybe some people have had events in his or her life to encourage wanting to hide away.
 But, so what?
 Resigning to feel stressed or anxious is only one option.
 Another option is to do the best with what you have.
-That's what I've decided to do for myself.
+That's what I decided to do for myself.

 Stress will never magically disappear, but we can get to know stress.
 Kind of like keeping your friends close and your enemies closer.
 I'd call stress a "frienemy."
 I'm keeping stress close, studying it's every move.
 I'm learning about my reactions to stressful situations and coping differently now.